Hesperian Health Guides

 it is over.

 If the baby’s heartbeat is slower than 100 beats a minute and stays slow until the next contraction or almost to the next contraction, the baby is in danger.
 This is especially true if there are other warning signs, like green waters or a long labor.
-The baby could be very weak at birth or have brain damage.
+The baby could be very weak at birth or have brain injury.

 You must think about how far you are from a medical center and decide how soon you think the mother will give birth.
 If the birth is near and the mother is ready to push, it may be better to stay home and deliver the baby quickly.
 Otherwise, take the mother to a medical center for help.
 Have her get in the knee-chest position, with her head on the floor and her hips up.
 This can help bring more blood and oxygen to the baby.
-If you can, it may help to give the mother oxygen.

 Fast baby heartbeat — faster than 180 beats a minute